MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Models

+Suppose we combine $K$ training sets to form a large training set, $\mathcal{D}_{\text{train}}$, where each training sample is associated with the dataset ID $d(x)$, denoting which training set it originally belonged to: $d(x)\in\{1,\dots,K\}$.
+The AlignNet model consists of an encoder and a decoder, where we use the same network architecture as that of SSL-MOS.
+In addition, a set of learnable dataset embeddings is maintained: $\mathcal{E}=\{e_1,\dots,e_K\}$.

+In the forward pass, the only difference between AlignNet and SSL-MOS is that the decoder $\textsc{Dec}(\cdot,\cdot)$ now takes two inputs: the encoder output and a \textit{dataset embedding}.
+The encoding and decoding processes are identical to those of SSL-MOS, and the predicted score is obtained as

-An obvious problem of AlignNet is that a dataset embedding would still be needed during inference.
-The solution proposed in the original paper is to select a \textit{reference dataset} from all the training datasets beforehand.
+During training, for each training sample, the dataset ID is already known, so we can directly use it.
+However, during inference, we need to decide which dataset embedding to use.
+The solution proposed in the original AlignNet paper was to select a \textit{reference dataset} from all the training datasets beforehand.
 During training, for all the samples in the reference dataset, the decoder is forced to become the identity function.
-Then, during inference, the embedding of the reference dataset is used, regardless of the type of the input speech.
+Then, during inference, the embedding of the reference dataset is used, regardless of the type of input speech.
 Such an approach can also ground the encoder to produce meaningful quality scores.
 However, the behavior of AlignNet will largely depend on the choice of the reference dataset.
-For instance, the experiments in the original paper used NISQA as the reference dataset, and there would be an obvious mismatch when the input speech is from a TTS system.
+For instance, the experiments described in the original paper used NISQA as the reference dataset; therefore, there would be an obvious mismatch when the input speech is from a TTS system.

-We therefore propose the modified AlignNet.
-First, instead of using a MOSNet-like encoder, we simply use an SSL model, following SSL-MOS.
-Second, the encoder output is not a scalar but vector representations, to align with the design of SSL-MOS.
-The biggest modification is a new inference method inspired by retrieval-based methods \cite{ramp}.
-We name this method \textit{domain embedding retrieval}, which is illustrated in the bottom right of Figure~\ref{fig:models}.
-During inference, we find the nearest neighbor of the input query in the SSL representation space, and send the dataset embedding of that neighbor along with the output of the SSL model to the decoder to get the final score.
-Since the decoder is used, according to the definition in Section~\ref{ssec:naive-knn}, the domain embedding retrieval method is also categorized in parametric inference.